Anya Packer: Post-playing career

 In early 2017, Packer was named director of the NWHL Players' Association after serving as a players' representative in previous seasons.

 In 2019, the NWHLPA negotiated a 50/50 revenue split between the league and players, leading to a 26% increase in player salaries.

 She was named one of the 25 Most Powerful Women in Hockey by Sportsnet in 2020 and was named to the Forbes 30 Under 30 – Sports 2021 List.

+Packer was named general manager of the Riveters for the 2021–22 season, but did not renew her contract the following year.

 Personal life

 Packer has actively campaigned in support of mental health awareness and inclusivity in sport.